-20108 (1995 QZ9) is a relatively small asteroid whose orbit extends beyond the orbit of Neptune.
+20108 (1995 QZ9) is a large asteroid whose orbit extends beyond the orbit of Neptune.
 NASA JPL has not classified 1995 QZ9 as potentially hazardous because its orbit does not bring it close to Earth.

 Orbital simulations conducted by NASA JPL's CNEOS do not show any close approaches to Earth.